 Citations are publications that use Tocris products.
 Selected citations for PD 168077 maleate include:

-Huang (2017) Neurochemical arguments for the use of dopamine D4 receptor stimulation to improve cognitive impairment associated with schizophrenia.
+Huang (2017) Neurochemical arguments for the use of DA D4 receptor stimulation to improve cognitive impairment associated with schizophrenia.
 Pharmacol Biochem Behav 157 16 PMID: 28455126

 Chen et al (2015) Activation of D4 DA receptor decreases angiotensin II type 1 receptor expression in rat renal proximal tubule cells.
 J Biol Chem 65 153 PMID: 25368031

 Do you know of a great paper that uses PD 168077 maleate from Tocris?
 Please let us know.